robudexIT/workoutapp/README.md

   - Backend  - nodejs/express running EC2
   - Fronted  - vuejs running on EC2
-  - PROXY     - APIGATEWAY  (http proxy integration) -Database  - RDS mysql Instance
+  - PROXY     - APIGATEWAY  (http proxy integration)
+  - Database  - RDS mysql Instance

 # Project Features and Anatomy
 - This Project is same as in cookie branch.
 But this time , we used seperate servers for backend and frontend to simulated cross-domain